aceslowman/beginners-growth/README.md

 I am starting to question creating the mesh throughout the process.
 I think that this might be a misunderstanding of the purpose of ofPath and ofMesh individually, but if I was to use ofPath, with meticulously managed indices and hierarchies, THEN, create a seperate set of methods to handle meshing the paths, with it's own level logic and attention to depth.

 I think this actually might be better, now that I'm seeing that the use of ofMesh won't really allow me to say, loop through all individual branches seperately.
 There just wouldn't be the logic present in the mesh.
+Rewriting the generateBranch section, then the setupBranch section.
 ---

   ![Screenshot](../images/basic-sequence.png?raw=true)